 Iconery has a 100% guarantee on our products, so if you don't love your item for any reason*, you can return it within 14 days after you have received your shipment.
-You can initiate the return process by contacting us at email@example.com and return the item in its original packaging.
+You can initiate the return process by contacting us at firstname.lastname@example.org within 7 days of receiving your jewelry.
+Please return the item in its original packaging.
 There is no restocking fee.
 The item must be returned in un-used, un-worn condition in the original packaging.

 Shipping your item: Iconery pays for return shipping if you want store credit.
 We recommend you purchase tracking for your return.

 Getting your refund: If you want a refund, we will credit it back to your method of purchase once we receive the item.
 We will send an email when your refund has been processed.

-Iconery offers exchanges for size and damage issues within 14 days after you have received the product.
-Initiate the exchange process by emailing firstname.lastname@example.org.
+Iconery offers exchanges for damage issues within 7 days after you have received the product.
+Initiate the exchange process by emailing email@example.com.

 *Personalized items and 3rd party promoted sales such as PolyDeals are final sale and items cannot be returned or exchanged.